 The scope of insurance risk is managed by the terms and conditions of the policy.
+Policies are subject to benefit limitations and exclusions for maximum cover in each policy period.
 The main insurance benefits for the pet insurance business involves the reimbursement of medical and surgical expenses depending upon the plan product terms and conditions.
 The level of benefits specified in the contract is a key determinant of the amount of future claims, although the exact level of claims is uncertain.